Toggle menu

 Website usage

 Any information held by the council about individuals is held securely and in compliance with the Data Protection Act 2018 and GDPR.
+Information is held electronically on secure servers and cloud storage solutions.
+Paper records are stored securely in accordance with council policies and procedures.

 The information security measures we've put in place include: